Home

 Proposal for an Aboriginal owned and managed National Park:

-The areas of Future Potential Production Forest shown on the conservationists’ map are effectively Unallocated Crown Land and it would be administratively straightforward for the Tasmanian Government to hand these back to the Aboriginal community.
-These areas form the basis of the formal submission by the Aboriginal Lands Council of Tasmania (ALCT) to the State Government for Tasmania’s first Aboriginal owned and managed national park, potentially along with further selected areas of high cultural significance.
-The conservation groups strongly support this proposal.
+The Aboriginal Lands Council of Tasmania (ALCT) has formally requested the State Government to create Tasmania’s first Aboriginal owned and managed national park on kooparoona niara.
+Friends of the Great Western Tiers kooparoona niara strongly supports this proposal.
 Further, our group recognises and supports the local Aboriginal community’s need to have a determining role in any developments.

 The ALCT submission and media release can be viewed here: